dell/omnia/docs/source/InstallationGuides/BuildingClusters/installscheduler.rst

 1. In the ``input/omnia_config.yml``, ``input/security_config.yml``, ``input/telemetry_config.yml`` and [optional] ``input/storage_config.yml`` files, provide the `required details <schedulerinputparams.html>`_.

 2. Create an inventory file in the *omnia* folder.
-Check out the `sample inventory for more information <../../samplefiles.html>`_.
+Check out the `sample inventory <../../samplefiles.html>`_ for more information.
 If a hostname is used to refer to the target nodes, ensure that the domain name is included in the entry.
 IP addresses are also accepted in the inventory file.

 .. include:: ../../Appendices/hostnamereqs.rst